 The effacement of the negative thoughts or feelings are conducive to our serenity and rapture, in every aspect acquired in our lives.
 I shall elucidate shortly in this essay, the elements of this philosophy that I am a fervent exponent of its wise and utile practice.
 The contentious issue of the esoteric transmigration of the soul is paramount to its stage of absolute finality; even though it is a topic of controversy.
 Verily, what is indisputable is the dynamic components of the properties the mind possesses to differentiate the moral equation of good and bad.
 This concept is not an authentic reflection of what we take in consideration to religious connotation.
 Indeed, the actual connotation I refer in this philosophy is not defined, by the good and evil of our spirituality, instead, with the good and bad of our actions, when affirmed by logic.
 It is the basis of the recognition of ethos that allows us to apply our wisdom and ratiocination that transforms our evolving concepts of logic.
 This conglomeration, that is observed in epistemology, bestows the propensity to acknowledge sublimation in our behaviour, within its natural counterpoise.

 The subject of the contested theory of the belief in an afterworld with the universe and the superlative Creator is consistent, with the explicable perception of a dystopian Hell or an idyllic Heaven, in a presupposed configuration of the plausible realm of the cosmos.
-In this emergent philosophy these two marked destinations are known, as Elysium and Hades.
+Although the perception is mostly seen, as a conscious state of awareness than two physical abodes in the universe.
+In this emergent philosophy these two marked destinations are merely existential in the consciousness.
 Philosophy prescribes to the essomenic vision of this visible composition in existence, as determined in the validation of doctrines of religion, because the soul is existentially predestined to its continuation, once released from its somatic vessel after mortal expiry.
-Elysium is the place, where the pure souls are sent by the Creator, whilst Hades is where the corrupted souls are exiled.
-Elysium and Hades are insignificant names, since they only serve the purpose of theoretical descriptions and contrasts, between the religious concept of Heaven and Hell in syncretism.
 In accordance to the ideas of this philosophy, the Creator is indefinite and unalterable in origin and in structure.
 He has no physicality or is plural, and he does not require a peramene abode of divinity, when his abode is the entire universe.
 He is a mass of an interminable force that governs the universe, without interregnum.
 Our soul in essence is exactly the same, a force of energy that we strive to maintain its purity at intervals, through our actions and thoughts as humans.
 The considerable difference is that the Creator is perfectible, and we are an imperfect creation.

-The concept of Heaven and Hell in philosophy is not corroborated by science that disputes their ubiety.
-Yet it is reasonably accepted and explained, as two idealistic abodes of a distinctive nature and representation, through a philosophical view opined as aforesaid.
-The feasibility of a place where an actual Elysium or Hades or Heaven and Hell can manifest with transparency are compatible to the fundamentals of philosophy, as a draconian place for chastisement of the corrupted souls or the restive paradise, for approbation of the pure souls.
+The concept of Heaven and Hell in religion is not corroborated by this philosophy that disputes their ubiety as physical.
+Yet it is reasonably accepted and explained, as two idealistic abodes of a distinctive nature and representation, through a philosophical view of conscious awareness opined as aforesaid.
+The feasibility of a place where an actual Heaven and Hell can manifest with transparency are compatible to the fundamentals of philosophy, as a draconian place for chastisement of the corrupted souls or the restive paradise, for approbation of the pure souls in the conscious awareness and perception of the soul.
 This concept of the afterworld was firmly established and cogitated in ancient Greece, before the arrival and incipient stage of Christianity.
 The enigma can be resolved, with an induction that is not exclusively a categorical affirmation of science or religion that encroaches philosophy, but a sustaining factor of scibility known metempirically, as a derivation of esoteric pantosophy.
 This is the consilience of other previous philosophies inter alia represented, within the metaphenomenal state of the highest magnitude that was professed, in the sententious Atticism of Plato and Socrates.
 Before his death Socrates declared that "Either death involves the cessation of consciousness, in which case our afterlife existence will resemble a single night of dreamless sleep, or after our death we will go to a place where all the dead are ruled over by just judges".

 The preservation of the soul is invariably contingent to the preservation of the human mind and body.
 The soul could be manifest in the percipience of the mind's intellectual and illimitable capacity to respond to the adversities of our social and unbearable encumbrance.
 It also allows the body to be aligned, with the thoughts of the mind and the existence of the soul.
 This philosophy is not related to the encomiums of a cunctipotent deity that we must forcedly worship, in a demonstrative reverence and denomination, since it requires only the actual acknowledgement of that deity.
 On the contrary, it is formed on the precept of a structural hierarchy of the universe that only the intelligent minds can decipher its abstruse conundrum.
 It does not require a house of worship, since the Symposium is its expansive universe; although the edifice of a temple, for the purpose of the gathering of philosophers and the practice of meditation is acceptable, as a logical premise.
 Amongst this established hierarchy, there is accessibility of the interpretative inducement, for the imperative nourishment of the soul, the increase of the sagacity of the mind and the health of the body.
 The philosophy that we retain in our mind searches for the entelechy that prevents us, from straying to a monachopsis we cannot cease or abate its unwelcome intrusion, in our contemplations or colluctations volitiently.
 There is a constant strife in our lives to ascertain the complete enlightenment and judgement that eradicate the negative energy emitted through our indifference.
 We must confer from the abstract and physical components that are our soul and body, with a zetetic inference that recognises the collocation of these two forces of compatibility that are generally discovered in our genetic nucleus.